Layer

 True

-Get the BaseGlyph with name from the layer.
+Get the specified glyph from the layer.

 >>> glyph = layer["A"]

-Make a new glyph with name in the layer.
+Create a new glyph in the layer.

 >>> glyph = layer.newGlyph("A")

-Insert glyph into the layer.
+Insert a specified glyph into the layer.

->>> glyph = layer.insertGlyph(otherGlyph, name="A")
+>>> glyph = font.insertGlyph(otherGlyph, name="glyph2")

-Remove the glyph with name from the layer.
+Remove the specified glyph from the layer.

 >>> layer.removeGlyph("A")